salesforce/best/docs/content/docs/configuration.md

 ### `mainBranch`

-`string` Specifies the name of the main branch, defaults to `master`.
+`string` Specifies the name of the main branch, defaults to `main`.

 When best is not run on the main branch the snapshot is marked as temporary.